Several options to file homestead credit claims electronically are available:

 Form W-RA,

-Required Attachments for Electronic Filing, along with the required attachment(s), must be submitted (either electronically through
+Required Attachments for Electronic Filing, along with the required attachment(s), must be attached to your electronically filed claim or submitted (either electronically through

 My Tax Account or by mail) to the department within 48 hours of receiving your Wisconsin acknowledgment.